harmony-ai-solutions/vnge-harmony-link-plugin/src/harmony_data/README.md

 will encounter issues when loading the files

 ## Action Definitions
-File: `actions.json`
+Folder: `actions/`

-This file contains action definitions and roleplay examples for the specified action.
+This folder contains individual JSON files for each action.
-The VNGE Plugin will only execute actions defined in this list.
+The VNGE Plugin will load all `.json` files in this directory.

 An action definition looks like this: